 Since 1996, the office has also been responsible for publishing the Royal Gazette Part I, which is the official weekly government record of Cabinet proclamations, Orders in Council, and notices made under Provincial statutes.
 Under subsection 17(2) of the Communications and Information Act, all advertisements, notices or publications required by law to be published by government must be published in the Royal Gazette unless some other mode of publishing is directed by law.

-Our office consists of 5 staff: the Registrar, Deputy Registrar, Regulations Editor, Regulations Publications Officer and the Chief Clerk, Royal Gazette Part 1.
+Our office consists of 5 staff: the Registrar, Deputy Registrar, 1 Regulations Editor, and 2 Regulations Publications Officers.

 The Office of the Registrar of Regulations was created in 1977 by the Regulations Act (R.S.N.S 1989, Chapter 393), and is part of the Legal Services Division of the Department of Justice.